- Apply Yourself

 - Supply samples of your work if applying to music, art, or theater programs.
 You may need to schedule an audition.

 - Report any disciplinary actions taken against you if asked.
 On the application, you can usually explain what happened and what you learned from it.

 Look over Application Dos and Don'ts for tips on avoiding common application mistakes.

 Start an Admissions Tracker Profile so you can list your colleges and see how you compare with students who were admitted to those colleges.

-For help writing your essay and short answers, see How to Shine in Your College Application Essay.
+For help writing your essay and short answers, see 7 Ways to Improve Your Essay.